 For decades, remote communities across Canada – the majority of which are home to Indigenous Peoples — have been locked into a system of diesel dependency.
-With the combination of good policy and committed partnership, we can address this challenge in support of community ambitions for energy sovereignty and climate action.
+With the combination of good policy and committed partnership, we can address this challenge in support of community ambitions for more reliable and resilient energy systems.

 Renewables in Remote Communities